Louis Pasteur: Anthrax

-On 12 July 1880, Henri Bouley read before the French Academy of Sciences a report from Henry Toussaint, a veterinary surgeon, who was not member of the academy.
+Pasteur's interest in creating a vaccine for anthrax was greatly stimulated when on 12 July 1880, Henri Bouley read before the French Academy of Sciences a report from Henry Toussaint, a veterinary surgeon, who was not a member of the academy.
 Toussaint had developed anthrax vaccine by killing the bacilli by heating at 55 °C for 10  minutes.
-He tested on eight dogs and 11 sheep, half of which died after inoculation.
+He tested his vaccine on eight dogs and 11 sheep, half of which died after inoculation.
 It was not a great success.
-Upon hearing the news, Pasteur immediately wrote to the academy that he could not believe that dead vaccine would work and that Toussaint's claim "overturns all the ideas I had on viruses, vaccines, etc." Following Pasteur's criticism, Toussaint switched to carbolic acid to kill anthrax bacilli and tested the vaccine on sheep in August 1880.
+Upon hearing the news, Pasteur immediately wrote to the academy that he could not believe that dead vaccine would work and that Toussaint's claim "overturns all the ideas I had on viruses, vaccines, etc." Following Pasteur's criticism, Toussaint switched to carbolic acid (phenol) to kill anthrax bacilli and tested the vaccine on sheep in August 1880.
 Pasteur thought that this type of killed vaccine should not work because he believed that attenuated bacteria used up nutrients that the bacteria needed to grow.
-He thought oxidizing bacteria made them less virulent.
+He thought oxidizing bacteria when sitting in culture broth for prolonged periods made them less virulent.